cristianmatache/workspace/README.md

   - same for `make fmt`, `make test`, `make type-check`.
 - **with aliases:**
   - `make fmt on=iqor` is the same as `make fmt on=app_iqor/` because iqor is an alias for app_iqor.
 Even though this example is simplistic, it is useful to alias combinations of multiple files/directories.
+It is recommended to set aliases as constants in the Makefile even though environment variables would also work.
 - **with revision targets:**
   - `make fmt -j1 since=master` runs all formatters on the diff between the current branch and master.
   - `make fmt -j1 since=HEAD~1` runs all formatters on all files that changed since "2 commits ago".